mayhemheroes/redscript/README.md

 ## Editor Support

-REDscript provides extensive editor tooling, including a language server and debugger that integrate with many popular editors such as VSCode, neovim, IntelliJ IDEA, Zed, and Helix.
+REDscript provides extensive editor tooling, including a language server and a debugger that integrate with many popular editors such as VSCode, neovim, IntelliJ IDEA, Zed, and Helix.
 For detailed setup instructions, check out the [REDscript IDE repository](https://github.com/jac3km4/redscript-ide).

 ## Project Structure